- Refer a patient to a specialist

 It is recommended to seek immediate medical assistance if such symptoms appear.
 Although it is common for physicians to determine the kind of MRI scan a specific patient needs, patients also hold the authority to choose it independently.
 If you fear needles or are concerned about the blood work, take up your queries and concerns with your physician to work out a suitable plan of action.

 Blood work is a necessity in the case of a contrast MRI for pregnant women.
 Some blood samples are taken to detect pregnancy, whereas others determine if the use of gadolinium contrast should be limited and to what extent.
 The dye is only used in pregnancy if it can boost diagnostic performance and enhance fetal or maternal outcomes.
+However, the American College of Radiology (ACR) recommends that non-urgent MRI exams with gadolinium-based contrast agents should be avoided in pregnant women.

 Certain patients are advised to have a creatinine blood test taken 30 days before an MRI examination.
 These patients include those aged 70 or older, insulin or non-insulin-dependent diabetic patients, and patients with a history of kidney masses, insufficiency, or those with a single kidney.
 You can quickly get a creatinine blood test done by experts at SmartClinix.
 Head over to their website right now and book your appointment!